oats-center/pod/build-guide.md

 - Go `Tenants` tab, select `Tenant`, and delete it
 - Select the `+` sign, name the new tenant `Tenant`
 - Click on the tenant you just created and select to `Manage Tenant Admin`
-- Add tenant user as tenant@xxxxxxx.xxx (xxxxxxx.xxx is the website domain)
+- Add tenant user as tenant@oatscenter.org (oatscenter.org is our website domain)
 - Select user and go to `Display activation link`
 - Copy the link to a new browser to create the password for the new tenant

 ### Adding Customer(s)
 - Go `Customers` tab, select the `+` sign, make the title `POD` and click add
-- Click on the new customer named `POD`, select `Manage users`
+- Click on the new customer named `POD'
+- Select `Manage users`
-- Select the `+` sign, add your email (or client`s email) as name@xxxxxxx.xxx (xxxxxxx.xxx is the website domain)
+- Select the `+` sign, add your email (or client`s email) as (name)@oatscenter.org
-- Click on the user you've just created and hit `Display activation link`
+- Click on the user you've just created and select `Display activation link`
 - Copy the link to a new browser to create the password for the new customer.
 You will now be logged in as that user.
-For the next step, log back in as the tenant.
+For the next step, log back in as the tenant@oatscenter.org

 ### Importing Device Profiles
 - Download all device profiles [Oyster](https://github.com/oats-center/pod/blob/main/thingsboard-files/Device%20Profiles/digital_matter_oyster.json),
 [Rain Gauge](https://github.com/oats-center/pod/blob/main/thingsboard-files/Device%20Profiles/rain_gauge_soil_moisture_temperature.json),
 [Ag Sensor](https://github.com/oats-center/pod/blob/main/thingsboard-files/Device%20Profiles/tektelic_ag_sensor.json)
-- Log back in a tenant user (tenant@xxxxxxx.xxx)
+- Log back in a tenant user (tenant@oatscenter.org)
 - Go to `Device profiles` tab, select the `+` sign, select `Import device profiles`

 ### Importing Rule Chains